XingxingZuo/XingxingZuo.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

-years: [2022, 2021, 2020, 2019, 2018, 2017]
+years: [2023, 2022, 2021, 2020, 2019, 2018, 2017]
 ---

-I'm currently a Postdoc Researcher in [Smart Robotics Lab](https://mlr.in.tum.de) at the Department of Informatics, Technical University of Munich, working with [Prof. Stefan Leutenegger](https://www.professoren.tum.de/en/leutenegger-stefan).
-Previously, I was an academic guest (2019 - 2021) in [Computer Vision and Geometry Group](https://cvg.ethz.ch/) (CVG), ETH, Zurich, Switzerland, working with [Prof. Marc Pollefeys](http://people.inf.ethz.ch/pomarc/).
-I was also a visiting scholar (2018) in the [Robot Perception and Navigation Group](http://sites.udel.edu/robot) (RPNG) of [Guoquan (Paul) Huang](https://udel.edu/~ghuang/) at University of Delaware, Newark, USA, and a visiting scholar (2017) in the [UTS Robotics Institute](https://www.uts.edu.au/research/robotics-institute), University of Technology Sydney, Australia, working with [Prof. Teresa Vidal Calleja](https://profiles.uts.edu.au/Teresa.VidalCalleja).
-I got my doctoral degree from Department of Control Science and Engineering in [Zhejiang University](https://www.zju.edu.cn/english/), China, under the supervision of [Prof. Yong liu](https://april.zju.edu.cn/team/dr-yong-liu/),  and graduated with honors in 2021.
-Before that, I graduated with honors and obtained my Bachelor's degree in mechanical engineering in [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC), Chengdu, China, in 2016.
+I'm a Postdoc Researcher at the School of Computation, Information and Technology, <a href="https://www.tum.de/en">Technical University of Munich</a>, Germany, working with [Prof. Stefan Leutenegger](https://www.professoren.tum.de/en/leutenegger-stefan).
+Prior to this, I was an academic guest (2019 - 2021) in the [Computer Vision and Geometry Group](https://cvg.ethz.ch/) (CVG), at ETH  Zurich, Switzerland, working with [Prof. Marc Pollefeys](http://people.inf.ethz.ch/pomarc/).
+I was also a visiting scholar (2018) in the [Robot Perception and Navigation Group](http://sites.udel.edu/robot) (RPNG) of [Prof. Guoquan (Paul) Huang](https://udel.edu/~ghuang/) at University of Delaware, USA, and a visiting scholar (2017) in the [UTS Robotics Institute](https://www.uts.edu.au/research/robotics-institute), University of Technology Sydney, Australia, working with [Prof. Teresa Vidal Calleja](https://profiles.uts.edu.au/Teresa.VidalCalleja).
+I received my doctoral degree in 2021, from the Department of Control Science and Engineering at [Zhejiang University](https://www.zju.edu.cn/english/), China, under the supervision of [Prof. Guoquan (Paul) Huang](https://udel.edu/~ghuang/) and [Prof. Yong liu](https://april.zju.edu.cn/team/dr-yong-liu/),  and graduated with honors.
+Previously, I graduated with honors and obtained my Bachelor's degree in Mechanical Engineering at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC), Chengdu, China, in 2016.

 <!--  I'm open to collaborations on cutting-edge research about robotic perception and intelligence, feel free to reach out through [email](mailto:xingxing.zuo@tum.de)!  -->